CoryXie/coryxie.github.io/_posts/2015-12-02-FIO-Data-Integrity-Test.md

 featured: true
 ---

-The Flexible I/O Tester (fio) can be used to test for data integrity/retention as follows.
+Data integrity is a fundamental aspect of storage security and reliability.
+With the advent of network storage and new technology trends that result in new failure modes for storage, interesting challenges arise in ensuring data integrity.
+A minor integrity violation, when not detected by the higher level software on time, could cause further loss of data.
+For example, a bit-flip while reading a file system inode bitmap could cause the file system to overwrite an important file.
+Therefore, prompt detection of integrity violations is vital for the reliability and safety of the stored data.
+The Flexible I/O Tester (`fio`) can be used to test data integrity/retention.
+This blog post tries to record some mailing list reading when I was studying the topic of *Data Integrity Verification*.

+`fio` is an I/O tool meant to be used both for benchmark and stress/hardware verification.
+It has support for 19 different types of I/O engines (sync, mmap, libaio, posixaio, SG v3, splice, null, network, syslet, guasi, solarisaio, and more), I/O priorities (for newer Linux kernels), rate I/O, forked or threaded jobs, and much more.
+It can work on block devices as well as files. `fio` accepts job descriptions in a simple-to-understand text format.
+Several example job files are included. `fio` displays all sorts of I/O performance information, including complete IO latencies and percentiles. `fio` is in wide use in many places, for both benchmarking, QA, and verification purposes.
+It supports Linux, FreeBSD, NetBSD, OpenBSD, OS X, OpenSolaris, AIX, HP-UX, Android, and Windows.

 # Problem

-Some one was [wondering](http://www.spinics.net/lists/fio/msg01933.html) about the correct way to perform a data integrity check while using a high stress scenario with fio.
+Someone called *Ruvinsky Konstantin* was [wondering](http://www.spinics.net/lists/fio/msg01933.html) about the correct way to perform a data integrity check while using a high stress scenario with `fio`.

-* Scenario 1: File system, Could the following command be used for data integrity check of IO on device with FS?
+* Scenario 1: File system, could the following command be used for data integrity check of IO on device with FS?

 ```console